Skip to main content

 Food category

-The notable differences are for the meat categories 8.1.2. and 8.2.
+The notable differences are for the meat categories 8.1.2. and 8.2:

-Meat preparations (8.1.2) cover those products which meet the definition of a meat preparation as set out in retained EU Regulation 853/2004.
+• Meat preparations (8.1.2) cover those products which meet the definition of a meat preparation as set out in assimilated EU Regulation 853/2004.
 For example, fresh meat, including meat that has been minced, such as burger meat and breakfast sausages.
-Meat products (8.2) include processed meat such as bacon and ham.

 GB guidance on the food categories is in development and a link to the guidance will be provided in the future.
+A list of all the food categories is available at the bottom of this page.

-Table of categories and functional groups
+Table of food categories

 Number Name